smarie/python-pytest-cases/docs/index.md

 ```

-See [Usage](./usage) for a complete example with exceptions handling and more.
+See [Usage](./usage) for a complete example with custom case names, case generators, exceptions handling, and more.

 ## Main features / benefits

  * **Separation of concerns**: test code on one hand, test cases data on the other hand.
 This is particularly relevant for data science projects where a lot of test datasets are used on the same block of test code.

  * **Everything in the test**, not outside.
-A side-effect of `@pytest.mark.parametrize` is that users tend to create or parse their datasets outside of the test function. `pytest_cases` suggests a model where the potentially time and memory consuming step of case data gathering is performed *inside* the test case, thus keeping every test case run more independent.
+A side-effect of `@pytest.mark.parametrize` is that users tend to create or parse their datasets outside of the test function. `pytest_cases` suggests a model where the potentially time and memory consuming step of case data generation/retrieval is performed *inside* the test case, thus keeping every test case run more independent.
+It is also easy to put debug breakpoints on specific test cases.

+ * **Easier iterable-based test case generation**.
+If you wish to generate several test cases using the same function, `@cases_generator` makes it very intuitive to do so.
+See [here](./usage#case-generators) for details.

  * **User-friendly features**: easily customize your test cases with friendly names, reuse the same cases for different test functions by tagging/filtering, and more...
 See [Usage](./usage) for details.